Tongue Ties: What, So What, What To Do

 “tongue tied” (my first time hearing the word, my newborn’s experience) #

-‘tongue tie’ was something I’d heard discussed (the little bit of fiber under a tongue) as the child we now know as Eden was incubating inside of Kristi’s womb.
+A ‘tongue tie’ was something I’d heard discussed (the little bit of fiber under a tongue) as the kid we now know as Eden was en route and not yet born.
 I didn’t think much of it then.

-Cut forward to 5 days post Eden’s birth, we get our first at-home lactation consultant visit, from a lactation consultant affiliated with The Mama’ hood.
-She was amazing.
-Eden was at the minimum threshold for how much weight is normal for babies to lose after being born.
+Cut forward to 5 days post-birth, Eden and her mom get the first at-home lactation consultant visit, from a lactation consultant affiliated with The Mama’ hood.
+That entire organization is super cool, they introduced us to our doula, too.

-I didn’t know until then that whatever weight a baby is born at, it’ll lose 10% as it’s diet and nutrition and metabolism cut over from ‘being fed via umbilical cord from mom’ to ‘being ved via milk and digesting and eliminating waste’.
-It’s fascinating, but I totally get why weight would be lost but it’s not good to lose too much.
+Something that’s common knowledge about babies, and was new to me then was that whatever weight a baby is born at, its normal for its weight to go down by up to 10%, as it’s metabolism changes over from ‘being fed via umbilical cord from mom’ to ‘being fed via milk and digesting and eliminating waste’.
+It’s fascinating. thus, weight would be lost and that it’s not good to lose too much.

-I’m technically not allowed to make a formal diagnoses, but by my estimate, Eden has a severe tongue tie, and probably a lip tie, and it’s interfering with her ability to generate suction, which means Kristi’s milk isn’t going to come in, because her body doesn’t know anyone’s requesting milk.
+I’m technically not allowed to make a formal diagnoses. and, by my estimate, Eden has a severe tongue tie, and probably a lip tie, and it’s interfering with her ability to generate suction, which is why it seems that Kristi’s milk hasn’t come in, because her body doesn’t know anyone’s requesting milk.

 That’s something of an emergency state, as you could imagine.
-Kristi and Eden began “triple feedings”, where:
+So, they began “triple feedings”, which means:

-- After eden would finish a defined few minutes of nursing, I’d feed her breast milk from other mothers with extra milk, obtained via friend networks and online mothers-supporting-mothers groups
+- After eden would finish a defined few minutes of nursing, I’d bottle feed milk from other mothers, obtained via friend networks and online mothers-supporting-mothers groups

-- Kristi’s milk needed the stimulus of nursing to come in, so using a electric pump, she’d pump.
+- Kristi’s milk needed nursing to come in, so using a electric pump, she’d pump.
 We’d freeze it to later give to Eden.

 We tracked everything to the nearest 5 or 10 ml, at the very beginning.
 After a weekend of this, and a weigh-in at the pediatrician’s office, we could see that Eden was gaining weight, and we all collectively breathed a sigh of relief.